All Episodes

 I mean, if you look at the wealthiest senators in the United States Senate, four out of the top five are Democrats, and they're all liberal Democrats.

-Uh same thing in the House.
+Same thing in the House.

-Uh here's a woman, here's a liberal woman hiring non-union workers in a hotel.
+And here's a liberal woman hiring non-union workers in a hotel.

-We're just we're getting uh we have a deal where all the restaurant workers get minimum wage plus tips as many other states where you get either or.
+We have a deal where all the restaurant workers get minimum wage plus tips.

-So you you you know there's a there's a huge union movement here.
+So there's a huge union movement here.

 I don't think they have any idea that Nancy Pelosi is absolutely on the other side.

-Well, that that's exactly right, Roger.
+Well, that's exactly right, Roger.

 I mean, we talked about the vineyard.

-There was a strike a couple years ago in San Francisco where she wrote this very stern letter telling the managers of hotels you need to negotiate fairly with this union.
+There was a strike a couple years ago in San Francisco where she wrote this very stern letter telling the managers of hotels, you need to negotiate fairly with this union.

-You can't join the hotel employees and restaurant employees union and work at the Pelosi restaurants or at the Pelosi Hotel.
+You can't join the Hotel Employees and Restaurant Employees Union and work at the Pelosi restaurants or at the Pelosi Hotel.

 If you haven't read this book, you need to get to it.

-Uh Nancy Pelosi is not on their side.
+Nancy Pelosi's not on their side.

-Uh no, she's definitely not.
+No, she's definitely not.

-Uh you know, and you find this oftentimes with with people on the liberal left, Nancy Pelosi, Ted Kennedy, they they are economic populists when it comes to our money and when it comes to other businesses, and when it comes to paying taxes, they want us to pay taxes.
+You know, and you find this oftentimes with people on the liberal left, Nancy Pelosi, Ted Kennedy, they are economic populists when it comes to our money and when it comes to other businesses and when it comes to paying taxes.

-Uh but they are enormously adept at avoiding all of those kinds of considerations.
+But they are enormously adept at avoiding all of those kinds of considerations.

-When it comes to taxes, I mean Nancy Pelosi, you have Ted Kennedy now saying that, you know, with a Democratic majority, there is no way that the inheritance tax is going to be eliminated, the death tax.
+When it comes to taxes, I mean, Nancy Pelosi, you have Ted Kennedy now saying that, you know, with a Democratic majority, there is no way that the inheritance tax is going to be eliminated, the death tax.

-Well, that's a wonderful statement for Ted Kennedy, but you know, he hasn't paid much of an inheritance tax at all over the course of the last 40 years because the Kennedy family places their assets in trusts, and many of those trusts they establish overseas.
+Well, that's a wonderful statement for Ted Kennedy, but he hasn't paid much of an inheritance tax at all over the course of the last 40 years because the Kennedy family places their assets in trusts, and many of those trusts they establish overseas.

 The people that end up paying it are people like us who can't afford an army of accountants or an army of lawyers.